Distributed Systems and Networks Lab

 DSN Lab Member of the Minute

-Our paper "Timely, Reliable, and Cost-Effective Internet Transport Service using Dissemination Graphs" received the best paper award (out of 531 submissions) at IEEE ICDCS 2017.
-Some photos.
+- Our paper "Timely, Reliable, and Cost-Effective Internet Transport Service using Dissemination Graphs" received the best paper award (out of 531 submissions) at IEEE ICDCS 2017.
+Some photos from the conference.
 (06/08/2017)

 The Distributed Systems and Networks (DSN) Lab is a Computer Science research lab at Johns Hopkins University.
 We aim to invent and develop technologies with a real-world impact.
 To achieve this, we work to combine the practical and theoretical aspects of system-building to create systems that are not only practical and deployable, but also provably correct.
 The broad themes of our work are resilience, performance, and enabling services that were not previously possible.